joliejuly/Speller/README.md

 # Speller
-iOS app that checks if a word exist in the English language in O(1) time.
+An iOS app that checks if a word exist in a dictionary in O(1) time.

 ![Speller](https://media.giphy.com/media/TgMDHBm76Q9DhENP0y/giphy.gif)

 ## Powered by C underneath the hood

-The app is based on [trie](https://en.wikipedia.org/wiki/Trie) data structure implemented in C.
+The app is based on a [trie](https://en.wikipedia.org/wiki/Trie) data structure implemented in C.

-It loads a thesaurus of the English language (143,091 words) and checks if it contains a given word in about...
+It loads a dictionary of 143,091 English words and checks if it contains a given word in about...
 0,04 second!

+It was initially written by me as a part of the [Harvard's CS50](https://cs50.harvard.edu) course's problem set.
 I find it so quick and powerful that I decided to share it with the community.
 It can be used for any kind of dictionary search.

 ## No storyboard - only code